vkbo/novelWriter/README.md

 python3 -m pip install pyqt5
 python3 -m pip install lxml
-python3 -m pip install pyenchant python3 -m pip install latexcodec python3 -m pip install pypandoc
+python3 -m pip install pyenchant
 ```
-On Windows,`pyenchant` may cause problems.

 If no external spell checking tool is installed, novelWriter will use a basic spell checker based on standard Python package `difflib`.
-Currently, only English dictionaries are available, but more can be added to the `nw/assets/dict` folder.
+Currently, only English dictionaries are available for this spell checker, but more can be added to the `nw/assets/dict` folder.
-See the RADME.md file in that folder for how to generate more dictionaries.
+See the [nw/assets/dict/README.md](README.md) file in that folder for how to generate more dictionaries.
-This option is both slow and limited.
+Note that the difflib-based option is both slow and limited.

 Note: On Windows, make sure Python3 is in your PATH if you want to launch novelWriter from command line.
 You can also right click the `novelWriter.py` file, create a shortcut, then right click again, select "Properties" and change the target to your python executable and `novelWriter.py`.